kubeflow/website/content/en/docs/started/architecture.md

   During model optimization you can store ML metadata in the _Model Registry_.

 - In the _Model Training_ step you train or fine-tune your model on the large-scale compute environment.
-You should use distributed training if single GPU can't handle your model size.
+You should use a distributed training if single GPU can't handle your model size.
 The results of the model training is the trained model artifact that you can store in the _Model Registry_.

 - In the _Model Serving_ step you serve your model artifact for online or batch inference.
-Your model can perform predictive or generative AI tasks depends on the use-case.
-During model serving step you are using online feature store to extract features.
-You should monitor your model performance, and feed the results into your previous steps in the ML lifecycle.
+Your model may perform predictive or generative AI tasks depending on the use-case.
+During the model serving step you may use an online feature store to extract features.
+You monitor the model performance, and feed the results into your previous steps in the ML lifecycle.

 ### ML Lifecycle for Production and Development Phases

-ML lifecycle can be split between development and production phases with the primary goal to produce AI application for users:
+The ML lifecycle may be split conceptually split between _development_ and _production_ phases, with the primary goal to produce AI application for users.

+This diagram explores which stages fit into each phase:

 <img src="/docs/started/images/ml-lifecycle-dev-prod.drawio.svg"
   alt="ML Lifecycle with Development and Production" class="mt-3 mb-3">

-## Kubeflow Components in the ML Lifecycle
+### Kubeflow Components in the ML Lifecycle

 The next diagram shows how Kubeflow components are used for each stage in the ML lifecycle: